canonical/snapcraft/docs/snapcraft-advanced-features.md

 wildcard characters) are a good way of handling complexities within the directory structure.

+In the `webcam-webui` example you can see the following part called `cam`:

+	  cam:
+	    plugin: go
+	    go-packages:
+	        - github.com/mikix/golang-static-http
+	    stage-packages:
+	      - fswebcam
+	    filesets:
+	      fswebcam:
+	        - usr/bin/fswebcam
+	        - lib
+	        - usr/lib
+	      go-server:
+	        - bin/golang-*
+	    stage:
+	      - $fswebcam
+	      - $go-server
+	    snap:
+	      - $fswebcam
+	      - $go-server
+	      - -usr/share/doc

+In the `stage` definition you can see how named filesets are re-used (`$fswebcam` and `go$-server`).

+Another feature used in the `snap` definition is an exclude (`-usr/share/doc` in this case), meaning that files in these directories will not be installed.

 ### node.js

 Snapping node.js apps has never been this easy.
 Take a look at the `shout`